 Pesticides are substances necessary for agriculture to destroy targeted pests.
 Approximately 2 million metric tons of pesticides are used annually in fields, and that’s to say, millions of tons of pesticides are deposited every year on our fields.

 Unfortunately, the health effects pesticides have on us are disastrous, from simple skin irritation to hurting to the nervous system to even causing cancer.

 Apart from this, stockpiles of old and outdated pesticides add to the trouble.
 Most of the farmers are illiterate and use expired products.
 An estimated six to nine million metric tonnes of such pesticides are improperly stored.

 7. Arsenic in Ground Water

-Arsenic in Ground Water is naturally occurring pollution problem that affects some 750,000 people, mostly in south Asia.
-Contaminated ground water is still used by many people which can lead to cancer, blood vessel damage, abnormal heat beat and some other ill effects.
+Arsenic in Groundwater is a naturally occurring pollution problem that affects some 750,000 people, mostly in South Asia.
+Contaminated groundwater is still used by many people, which can lead to cancer, blood vessel damage, abnormal heartbeat and some other ill effects.

 8. Industrial Waste Water

 Wastewater is water that has been harmfully affected by outside influence, and that flows from an open drain.
 Wastewater may or may not be affected by any of the following, but certainly not limited to, batteries, smelting, toxins, organic particles, pathogens, methane and carbon dioxide.
 This water ends up in the environment where it is much more harmful to humans than irrigation water.